GongtingPeng/Spark/README.md

 # **Yelp Review Sentiment Analysis using Distributed Computing**

-*The project was completed with the group of Nicha Ruchirawat, Tina GongTing Peng and Maise Ly*
+*The project was contributed by Nicha Ruchirawat, Maise Ly and GongTing Peng*

 ## Problem Statement
 Classifiy Yelp reviews as positive / negative and identify most relevant phrases based on the textual content using bags of words, tf-idf, SVM and Regularized Logistic Regression.